secoda/gitbook/integrations/data-pipeline-tools/hightouch/README.md

 ---
-description: >-
-  This page walks through the Secoda and Hightouch integration that Secoda supports
+description: An overview of the Hightouch integration with Secoda
 ---

 # Hightouch